emberjs-addons/sproutcore-statechart/README.md

 For the time being, there are plenty of examples in the source code, and example usage throughout the extensive unit tests.

-# Building ember-statechart.js
+### Building ember-statechart.js

+You need ruby and some gems to build the source code and to run unit tests.

+1. Install Ruby 1.9.2+.
+There are many resources on the web can help; one of the best is [rvm](http://rvm.beginrescueend.com/).

+2. Install Bundler: `gem install bundler`

+3. Run `bundle` inside the project root to install the gem dependencies.

-1. Run `rake` to build ember-statechart.js.
+4. Run `rake` to build ember-statechart.js.
 Two builds will be placed in the `dist/` directory.

-  * `ember-statechart.js` and `ember-statechart.min.js` - unminified and minified
-    builds of ember-statechart.js
+5. `ember-statechart.js` and `ember-statechart.min.js` - unminified and minified builds of ember-statechart.js

 If you are building under Linux, you will need a JavaScript runtime for minification.
 You can either install nodejs or `gem install